-We have so many options available to us to continue learning and become better SLPs.
+We have so many options available to us to continue learning and to become better SLPs.
 It’s exciting and overwhelming at the same time.
 I don’t know about you, but I struggle to keep up with it all.
-When I was taking Evidence-Based Practice in grad school, the professor taught us about the levels of evidence (and how to evaluate the evidence and use it to guide therapeutic decision making), how to thoroughly search a database, and to consult a variety of sources (i.e., not just ASHA journals).
+When I was taking Evidence-Based Practice in grad school, the professor taught us about the levels of evidence (and how to evaluate the evidence and use it to guide therapeutic decision making), how to thoroughly search a database, and how to consult a variety of sources (i.e., not just ASHA journals).
 That sounds like an awful lot to put on our already overflowing plates as school-based SLPs!

 In the “real world” of an SLP, there are many hurdles to finding evidence for everything we do.
 Time and access to journals are two huge factors that come to mind!
-However, I do try my best to implement to implement this piece of the EBP triangle, since it is an important component.
+However, I do try my best to implement this piece of the EBP triangle, since it is an important component.
 I want to be the best SLP that I can be while setting reasonable expectations.
-I set goals for myself to stay informed and knowledgeable about best practice.
+I set goals for myself to stay informed and knowledgeable about best practices.
 It’s definitely not perfect, but my current “system” keeps me inspired and motivated to continue learning and improving as an SLP.
 Here’s what I came up with…

 These are quick and easy resources that I check on a regular basis.
 Some people may not consider this to be “professional development,” but I have learned so much from these tools.
 It can be very lonely as an SLP, and I so appreciate the opportunity to collaborate and talk about our field with other professionals.

 - Facebook Groups: I love reading other people’s questions and answers.
 It helps me think critically about what I’m doing and helps me identify areas that I might learn more about.

 - Blogs: I added some of my favorite blogs to Feedly.
 I love reading about what other SLPs are doing in therapy.
 Many of them also have a focus on evidence-based practice.